Trip Summary and Itinerary Map

 Prices, Departures and Inclusions

-Price of USD $1,500 per person based on two people sharing comfortable dome-tents.
+The price of USD $1,500 per person is based on double occupancy of a comfortable dome-tent.

 - Land and sea transportation

 - Towels, sleeping bags and down duvets at Eco Camp Carlos III